matheuscassol/last-hotel-api/README.md

 ### Running
 The project is designed to run locally just by running the ***Application*** project.

 *To achieve this design, the database is In Memory and some capabilities of relational databases might not work as expected. ex: Unique Indexes.
-However, those configurations are still present.*
+However, those configurations are still present.
+Please note that the database is disposed when the API stops running*

 ### API Documentation
 The default route leads to the **Swagger** documentation, which provides the right routes and data formats for each request.